GabeScott/standard-works-vault/General Conference/2019 October - Your Great Adventure.md

 “Join with us, and you will make us better.
 And, in the process, you will become better as well.
 Let’s take this adventure together.”

+## When Should I Start?

 When our friend Bilbo Baggins felt the call to adventure stir within him, he decided to get a good night’s rest, enjoy a hearty breakfast, and start out first thing in the morning.

 When Bilbo awoke, he noticed his house was a mess, and he was almost distracted from his noble plan.

-But then his friend Gandalf came and asked, “Whenever are you going to come?”
-To catch up with his friends, Bilbo had to decide for himself what to do.
+But then his friend Gandalf came and asked, “Whenever *are* you going to come?”[^9] To catch up with his friends, Bilbo had to decide for himself what to do.

 And so, the very normal and unremarkable hobbit found himself darting out his front door to the path of adventure so quickly that he forgot his hat, walking stick, and pocket handkerchief.
 He even left his second breakfast unfinished.